downlevel/keystorebot/README.md

 ## How It Works 🔧

 1. Users interact with the bot via Telegram commands
-2. The bot saves key-value pairs (along with the user's chat ID) in a queue using `pynotiq_client`
+2. The bot saves key-value pairs (along with the user's chat ID) in a queue using `pyqueue_client`
 3. Data is persisted in a JSON file for reliability
 4. Other applications can process the queue for further actions